-When a serious incident occurs that causes an immediate threat, the first responders to the scene will be Wittenberg Department of Public Safety, Springfield Police/Fire/EMS, as well as other jurisdictions, as applicable.
+When a serious incident occurs that causes an immediate threat, the first responders to the scene will be Wittenberg Department of Campus Safety, Springfield Police/Fire/EMS, as well as other jurisdictions, as applicable.
 These agencies work together under a NIMS Unified Command structure to manage the incident.
 General information about the emergency response and evacuation procedures for Wittenberg University is publicized each year as part of the institution's Clery Act compliance efforts.
 Wittenberg University will notify the University community of its emergency notification, emergency response, and evacuation procedures via email, in conjunction with at least one drill or exercise each calendar year.
-Information related to emergency notifications and emergency guidelines can be found at the Wittenberg University Safety website http://www.wittenberg.edu/administration/security/response.html.
+Information related to emergency notifications and emergency guidelines can be found at the Wittenberg University Safety website.